tangentsoft/pidp8i/doc/cc8-manual.md

         }

-Notice that there is no opening curly brace on the `while` loop: when the `TSF` opcode causes the `JMP` instruction to be skipped — meaning the console terminal is ready for another output character — control goes back to the top of the `while` loop.
+Notice that there is no opening curly brace on the `while` loop: when the `TSF` op-code causes the `JMP` instruction to be skipped — meaning the console terminal is ready for another output character — control goes back to the top of the `while` loop.
 That is, these three instructions behave as if they were a single C statement and thus